FlashHit/BFLAG/README.md

 # BFLAG
- - Removed A and C Flags
+ - Autocapture A and C flag
- - Adjusted the US and RU Base
+ - Removed the US and RU Base
  - Adjusted the Out of Bound Areas
- - Removed the flying trash
  - Removed the yellow boxes
  - Fixed revive bug between US Base and B
  - Fixed stucking bug behind papers on B, next to the closed door
- - ~~Fixed StoreSign falling down and didn't disappear~~ (revert because of crashes)
  - Adjusted RPM of AN94 from 1200 to 800
- - ~~Fixed Eurohipfire~~ (they are not ready for this one)
- - Fixed Crosshair Glitch/ Aimglitch
- - Changed flagpole position of B
+ - Removed all flagpoles
  - Fixed flag progress stuttering above 100 fps
  - Adjusted size of flag icons
  - Adjusted drawing distance of flag icons